Can GitHub Issues Help in App Review Classifications?: Conclusions and Future Work

 Then, we designed several experiments to investigate the effectiveness of the proposed approach in improving the performance of review classifiers.
 First, we examined the impact of each augmentation method on training app-specific and general-purpose models.
-We prepare a truth dataset of 500 user reviews from five apps, involving four developers in its labeling process.
+We prepare a truth dataset of 1000 user reviews from five apps, involving four developers in its labeling process.
 These reviews were augmented using three proposed methods to compare their accuracy with the baselines.
-Our results showed that augmenting the review datasets using various methods can result in an increase of 9.8 to 13.9 in F1-score and 18.9 to 29.9 in recall for the bug report, and an increase of 1.4 to 7.5 in F1-score, and 8.8 to 13.5 in recall for the feature request.
-These improvements can be considered significant.
+Our results showed that augmenting the review datasets using various methods can increase the F1-score between 2.8 to 6.3 for the bug report and 5.0 to 7.2 for the feature request.
 We demonstrated that augmenting manually labeled datasets increases the generalizability of publicly available datasets in predicting new cases.
 Additionally, we found that the effective range of auxiliary dataset volume is a critical parameter in the process of review augmentation.
 After analyzing the results across various ranges, we identified the effective range of 0.3 and 0.7.
 Finally, we compared results from different transformer-based pre-trained models, revealing that the DistilBERT model provides the best results.
 In general, our findings provide valuable insights for training more accurate review classifiers by leveraging labeled GitHub issues while minimizing the loss of information.

 We intend to extend our approach to encompass additional sources, such as Twitter, in our future endeavors.
 It involves employing GitHub issues to augment their labeled datasets and subsequently analyzing the outcomes achieved.
-Moreover, we have plans to delve into the generalizability of the augmented reviews, assessing their predictive capabilities on datasets originating from other sources.
+We have plans to delve into the generalizability of the augmented reviews, assessing their predictive capabilities on datasets originating from other sources.
+Also, manually labeled datasets do not use uniform guidelines.
+Their labeling policies may lead to different decisions in some cases.
+We can investigate how the diversity of the primary datasets and differences in labeling policies can impact the results of their augmentation.
+Moreover, we extract useful information from issues using language patterns identified through manual inspection.
+This extracted data holds the potential to be used in the development of an automated model capable of pinpointing the valuable sections within issues.
+Prompt-based models, such as GPT-4, have recently provided good results in various domains.
+However, they do not necessarily yield optimal performance in more specialized areas.
+Therefore, a more extensive analysis is required to fully evaluate this model, which can be addressed in future research.